Patrizia Gucci: House of Gucci conflict

-Patrizia Gucci has been vocal in her criticism of the movie House of Gucci, released in 2021, depicting her family history and the murder of Maurizio Gucci, her father’s cousin.
+Patrizia Gucci has been vocal in her criticism of the movie House of Gucci, released in 2021, depicting her family history and the murder of Maurizio Gucci, her father's cousin.
 She accused the director Ridley Scott of exploiting a family tragedy.
 Many years before its realization, Patrizia and other members of the family had met Scott over dinner to talk about the movie project.
 She told the news agency AP ahead of the film release:“We are truly disappointed.
 I speak on behalf of the family.
-They are stealing the identity of a family to make a profit, to increase the income of the Hollywood system…Our family has an identity, privacy.
+They are stealing the identity of a family to make a profit, to increase the income of the Hollywood system...
+Our family has an identity, privacy.
 We can talk about everything, but there is a borderline that cannot be crossed.”

 Personal life

-Gucci resides in her native Florence.
+Gucci resides in Poggio Imperiale, near her native Florence.
 She remains an active member and ambassador of the Foundation Non-Violence Art Project.